Using Employee Attitude Surveys

 Anonymity is key

-When it comes to employee attitude surveys, you'll have to deal with the possibility that your employees may not be so truthful in answering the questions.
+When it comes to employment attitude surveys, you’ll have to deal with the possibility that your employees may not be so truthful in answering the questions.
 They know you will be reading their responses and you may be able to identify them in the process.
 Online survey tools such as SmartSurvey allows for anonymous responses and you should reassure your employees of this fact.

 Many employers invest in employee attitude surveys because it offers many long-term benefits to their company.
 By reaching out to your employees, the people that work hard for your company, you never know what untapped opportunities you’ll discover.